cdn77/dicc/docs/user/05-injecting-dependencies.md

 }
 ```

-Last, but not least, you can inject _iterables_ - this also allows you to inject
+Similarly to arrays, you can inject _iterables_ - this also allows you to inject
 a bunch of services of the same type, but unlike injecting an array (or an
 accessor for an array), each service in the iterable will be lazily resolved
 when the iterable reaches it.
 Works for sync and async services: